mcloughlan/algo-notes/docs/Algorithms.md

 #### Objections to Searle's argument

-> [!warning] Paraphrasing
+!!! warning "Paraphrasing"

-> These responses are paraphrased
+	These responses are paraphrased

 ##### The Systems Argument

-- We don’t say of a Chinese speaker that only part of them understands Chinese, rather the whole individual is considered as a system which understands Chinese.
+- We don't say of a Chinese speaker that only part of them understands Chinese, rather the whole individual is considered as a system which understands Chinese.
 - When Searle is in the room, he is only part of a system, the entire system which comprises the whole room does reproduce the behavior of a competent Chinese speaker, therefore it is the system which understands Chinese.

 To which Searle responded